 There would also be a bit more room, in effect, for players to operate along the baseline, further incentivizing offenses to attack the basket.

-There might also be more off-the-dribble corner 3s taken, in contrast to today where the vast majority of corner 3s are catch-and-shoot attempts (which, generally speaking, are less exciting to watch).
+Another result might be that more off-the-dribble corner 3s would be taken, in contrast to today where the vast majority of corner 3s are catch-and-shoot attempts, which generally speaking are less exciting to watch.
 Off-the-dribble corner 3s are rare today in part because players do not want to play around with the ball in the corners, where they risk putting a smidge of heel out of line.
-Nor can they easily threaten to drive to basket along the baseline, which could help create the space they might need to take an off-the-dribble corner 3, for basically the same reason.

 The only big potential downside to this rule change I can think of would be if it led players to dive into fans more often while chasing balls that are going out of bounds.
 That would obviously not be good, for players or courtside fans.
 (For everyone else though, those crashes are the most entertaining of all basketball plays).
 But the reverse could actually be true: courtside crashes might become less common by changing the out of bounds rule.
 If players are allowed to step out of bounds so long as they keep part of one of their feet in bounds, they might not need to run at full steam into the sidelines as often as they do now.
 They might have more runway to simply grab the ball without running into the seats, before the ball hits the floor or falls into the lap of a fan.